Chic Cebu lodging located near port and business centre

-Hotel guests enjoy the plush comfort of this accommodation while also simultaneously taking advantage of the proximity to exciting historic, cultural and shopping attractions.
-The SM City Cebu Mall, a 25,000-square-metre shopping extravaganza, is connected to the hotel via a walkway and offers guests every kind of store from electronics to clothing, a variety of restaurants and cafés, movie theatres, and an arcade and bowling alley.
-Business guests appreciate the easy access from the hotel to the nearby International Convention Centre, a 28,000-square-metre, three-story structure that hosts meetings, conventions and exhibitions.
-Of course, along with the convenience to shopping and business and destinations, the hotel also boasts proximity to stunning examples of the island’s natural beauty, including white sand beaches and diving sites.
+Enjoy the comfort of a convenient location at the Radisson Blu, offering ideal proximity to exciting historic, cultural and shopping attractions.
+The SM City Cebu Mall, a 25,000-square-metre shopping extravaganza, is conveniently connected to the hotel via walkway.
+Browse the massive range of stores offering everything from electronics to clothing, a variety of restaurants and cafés, multiple movie theatres, an arcade and a bowling alley.
+If you're travelling on business, you'll appreciate our proximity to the Cebu International Convention Centre, a 28,000-square-metre, three-storey structure that hosts meetings, conventions and exhibitions.
+Experience the natural beauty of Cebu from our chic lodging and relax on white sand beaches or take a diving excursion.

 - Cebu International Port - 500 m